Open-Ended Reinforcement Learning with Neural Reward Functions: Method

 \subsection{Increasing the complexity of $R_{\psi}$}

 The reward function in a fully observable Markov Decision Process (MDP) is by definition a function of the current observation, the next one and the action that was performed.
-However, in many cases this can be reduced to a function of just the current observation and because of this, we opt for these simpler reward functions as the basis of our $R_{\psi}$.
+However, in many cases this can be reduced to a function of just the current observation.
+Because of this, we opt for these simpler reward functions as the basis of our $R_{\psi}$.
 In our method, the reward function $R_{\psi}$ is a neural network which takes observations $o_t$ as input and outputs a single scalar value, the instantaneous reward $r^{\psi}_t$.

-Assume that we already have a policy $\pi_\theta$ that can reach states in the MDP which are rewarding under $R_{\psi}$.
-To increase the complexity of the reward function, we want to do the following:
+Assume that we have a policy $\pi_\theta$ that can reach states in the MDP which are rewarding under $R_{\psi}$.
+To increase the complexity of the reward function, we do the following:

-\begin{itemize} \item \textbf{Decrease the reward} of states which are visited by $\pi_\theta$, as we already have a policy that can reach these states.
-We will create a dataset $O_{neg}$ of such states, which we will refer to as \textit{negative samples}. \item \textbf{Increase the reward} of states that can almost be reached by the current policy.
-This will allow us to leverage $\pi_\theta$ to learn the new reward function.
-We will create a dataset $O_{pos}$ of such states, which we will refer to as \textit{positive samples}. \end{itemize}
+\begin{itemize} \item \textbf{Decrease the reward} of states which are visited by $\pi_\theta$, as we already have a policy that reaches these states.
+We create a data set $O_{neg}$ of such states.
+We refer to these states as \textit{negative samples}. \item \textbf{Increase the reward} of states that can almost be reached by the current policy.
+This allows us to leverage $\pi_\theta$ to learn the new reward function.
+We create a data set $O_{pos}$ of such states.
+We refer to these states as \textit{positive samples}. \end{itemize}

 To generate the negative samples, we run $\pi_\theta$ for a given number of steps (ideally until it reaches rewarding states) and store the visited states.
 To then generate positive samples, we change to performing random actions\footnote{In MDPs with discrete actions we sample actions u.a.r. and in the continuous case, we keep the mean of $\pi_\theta$ and increase the standard deviation.} for a fixed number of steps.
-To ensure that the new reward function is different from all previous ones, we also keep track of all the negative samples that we have collected for all skills in a dataset $O_{neg\_all}$.
+To ensure that the new reward function is different from all previous ones, we also keep track of all the negative samples that we have collected for all skills in a data set $O_{neg\_all}$.

 Finally, we set target values $a$ and $-a$ for the positive and negative samples respectively, and train the reward network using standard supervised learning on the following loss: